Data Preparation provides several components for easy management, transformation and normalization of dates.

 If the Date Parser cannot geolocate the IP, it does not output a date for this row

 Columns that contain a UNIX timestamp are handled separately.
-You do not parse them using the Date Parser / Smart Date combination.
-Instead, use the dedicated processor.
+You do not parse them using the Smart Date / Date parse processor combination.
+Use the dedicated “Convert UNIX timestamp to a date’ processor instead.
+UNIX timestamps are always expressed in UTC.

-UNIX timestamps can come into two variants : in seconds since Epoch or in milliseconds since Epoch.
+UNIX timestamps can come into two variants: in seconds since Epoch (i.e. January 1st 1970) or in milliseconds since Epoch.

 You need to indicate which format your column is in.